SHOW HOLDER -- Jennifer Moore

 PROXY FEES – $3.00 per horse for halter, or $3.00 per horse per performance class.
 No discount for proxy showers fees.

-DEADLINE TO ENTER – All entries must be RECEIVED by February 20, 2017
+ENTRY DEADLINE -- All entries must be paid in full by February 18, 2019.

 NOTE -- If you pay your fees and then discover you will not be able to attend the show, please contact the show holders as soon as possible.
 Refunds will not be available until after the show has been held and in order to receive a refund, you must notify the show holder at least 48 hours before the show.